Infinite Mixtures of Infinite Factor Analysers

-An elegant constructive characterisation of the DP is given by the stick-breaking representation \citep{Sethuraman1994}.
-The \textrm{IMFA} and \textrm{IMIFA} models use this as a prior process for generating the mixing proportions of the infinite mixture distribution in \eqref{Equation:InfiniteMFA}.
-This representation metaphorically views $\left\{\pi_1,\pi_2, \ldots\right\}$ as pieces of a unit-length stick that is sequentially broken in an infinite process, with stick-breaking proportions $\underline{V} = \left\{v_1, v_2, \ldots\right\}$, according to independent realisations of a Beta distribution.
-This stick-breaking representation can be summarised as follows:
+The PYP is a stochastic process whose draws are discrete probability measures, whereby $H\sim\textrm{PYP}\negthinspace\left(\alpha, d, H_0\right)$ denotes a PYP probability distribution $H$, with base distribution $H_0$ interpreted as the mean of the PYP, discount parameter $d \in \left[0, 1\right)$, and concentration parameter $\alpha > -d$.
+For the PYP mixture model \textsf{IMFA} and the PYP-MGP mixture model \textsf{IMIFA} $H_0$ comes from the factor-analytic mixture \eqref{Equation:MFAmixture}, hence The stick-breaking representation of the PYP \citep{Pitman1996} is used as a prior process for generating the mixing proportions in \eqref{Equation:InfiniteMFA}.
+This construction views $\left\{\pi_1,\pi_2, \ldots\right\}$ as pieces of a unit-length stick that is sequentially broken in an infinite process, with stick-breaking proportions $\boldsymbol{\Upsilon} = \left\{\upsilon_1, \upsilon_2, \ldots\right\}$, summarised as